MicrosoftDocs/biztalk-docs/biztalk/technical-guides/appendix-b-hyper-v-architecture-and-feature-overview.md

 ---
 description: Provides an overview of the Hyper-V architecture, and describes the advantages and disadvantages of Hyper-V.
-title: "Appendix B: Hyper-V Architecture and Feature Overview | Microsoft Docs" ms.custom: "" ms.date: 06/08/2017
+title: "Appendix B: Hyper-V Architecture and Feature Overview" ms.custom: "" ms.date: 06/08/2017
 ms.prod: biztalk-server
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: article
-ms.assetid: 87b6b9a0-a470-43f7-b076-36075477cc34
-caps.latest.revision: 13
-author: MandiOhlinger
-ms.author: mandia
-manager: anneta
 ---
 # Appendix B: Hyper-V Architecture and Feature Overview
 This topic provides an overview of Hyper-V architecture, describes advantages and disadvantages of Hyper-V.